 - Human resources

 Best of all, there are no startup costs for you working with WAVHE.
-You just have to pass their extensive initial intake phone interview and subsequent phone interviews with potential clients to find the right fit.
+But you do have to pass their extensive initial intake phone interview and subsequent phone interviews with potential clients to find the right fit.

-5. Do small jobs at home for Amazon’s MTurk
+4. Do Small Jobs at Home for Amazon’s MTurk

 Potential earnings: Up to $7.30/hour

-If you’re more of a homebody and prefer to stay in, Amazon’s Mechanical Turk (MTurk) gives the opportunity to earn a little spare cash right from your couch.
-The site specializes in short surveys and other small “Human Intelligence Tasks” (HITs) like transcriptions, photo identification, verifying Google search descriptions and more.
+Amazon’s Mechanical Turk (MTurk) gives you the opportunity to earn a little spare cash right from your couch.
+The site specializes in short surveys and other small “Human Intelligence Tasks” (HITs) such as transcriptions, photo identification and verifying Google search descriptions.

-Each HIT may only pay from a few cents on up, but the thing is these tasks only take a couple of seconds to complete anyway.
+Each HIT may pay only a few cents, but the thing is these tasks only take a couple of seconds to complete anyway.
 So it all adds up.